-White flowers on trees with large leaves is something very unusual.
-This was the reason for the great popularity of magnolias with white flowers.
-Today we will look at the best varieties of white magnolias.
+White flowers on trees with large leaves are something very unusual.
+This was the reason for the incredible popularity of magnolias with white flowers.
+Today, we will look at the best varieties of white magnolias.

 Little Gem Magnolia